Vanuatu: Tackling the impact of natural disasters by building a resilient education system

 These materials include posters, teacher resources, story books and learning games for at least 70 early childhood education centers.
 To promote equity, children with disabilities have been provided with adapted versions of these materials.

-Furthermore, at least 83 primary schools affected by the cyclone are being provided with water tanks, ensuring hygienic practices, and helping to prevent the spread of COVID-19 and safeguard the health of students.
+Furthermore, 87 primary schools affected by the cyclone have been provided with water tanks, ensuring hygienic practices, and helping to prevent the spread of COVID-19 and safeguard the health of students.
+Thanks to GPE’s support, an estimated 13,800 students and 560 teachers have benefitted from clean drinking water and handwashing facilities.

 A focus on bolstering at-home learning and inclusive education